Haj02/ShutApp/README.md

 How to use:
 1. Double click run.bat to start the program
-2. Input the program you want to block
+2. Input the program you want to block in the terminal
 3. Use the add and subtract buttons to set the amount of time you want to block (you can see what time you set it as in the terminal)
 4. Click the start blocking button